gerac83/BMVC2024/authors/area-chair-guidelines.md

     </ol>
 * **LLMs: Does the paper contain manifestly (and demonstrably) fake references?**
 * **Is the paper not following the format or length?**
-* **Is the paper out of scope (outside of the Computer Vision/Robotics/AI field)**
+* **Is the paper out of scope (outside of the Computer Vision/AI field)**

-<p class="text-justify" dir="ltr">Additionally, <strong>double submission is prohibited</strong>, so if it comes to your knowledge or is pointed out by a reviewer that a paper has been submitted for consideration in another venue, the paper should be flagged for desk rejection to the PCs.</p>
+Additionally, **double submission is prohibited**, so if it comes to your knowledge or is pointed out by a reviewer that a paper has been submitted for consideration in another venue, the paper should be flagged for desk rejection to the PCs.

 #### Evaluation of received reviews (3rd of June then 10th of June)